 You recently launched a product line built on coconut oil.
 What makes you love it so much?

 I first came to it through cooking.
-Coconut oil is one of the only vegetable sources of saturated fat, and saturation is key to cooking because that’s what increases an oil’s stability.
+Coconut oil is one of the only plant sources of saturated fat, and saturation is key to cooking because that’s what increases an oil’s stability.
 When you cook with olive oil, which is a monounsaturated fat, the heat actually turns oil rancid, and you lose all the good properties.
 This doesn’t happen with coconut oil.
 Plus, it’s good for you on many other levels; it’s full of antiviral and antifungal properties that are great for fighting infections.
 So that was my point-of-entry.

 And how did you conceive of the product?

 When my skin got dry, I was experimenting with everything and I found that using coconut oil as a moisturizer really evened out my skin tone, but I needed more than just coconut oil for moisture.
 So, I started experimenting with other oils and essential oils like borage oil, moringa oil, kokum butter, and mango butter.
 My product is a combination of all the oils that have been most effective for me for different reasons.